Gamers-Blended/game-library/README.md

 - Adding a `side="THREE.FrontSide / THREE.BackSide"` to material components
 - Using (number of pages/2 + 1) to get the number of states the UI will have for a manual
 - Use the value prop of Select to get the current selected option based on the value from Valtio state
+- According to the Rules of Hooks, Hooks must be called at the top level of a React function component or a custom Hook.
+They cannot be called inside loops, conditions, or nested functions, including inside useEffect, useMemo, or other Hooks.